huskyachao/starter-hugo-academic/content/certificate/SecondPrize-IC-2020/index.md

 ---
-title: Second-Prize Winner of National Integrated Circuit Innovation Competition
+title: The Second Prize Winner of National Integrated Circuit Innovation Competition
-summary: ''
+summary: Ministry of Education of the People's Republic of China
 tags:
   - Selected
 date: '2020-10-01T00:00:00Z'